What is purchase price allocation?

 Key components in a PPA analysis

-A well-executed purchase price allocation analysis does not determine the goodwill by substracting the book value of the shareholders equity by the purchase price.
-It is a careful process that consists of the following steps:
+A purchase price allocation involves more than deriving goodwill by offsetting the book value of the shareholders equity against the purchase price.
+It is a structured process consisting of the following key steps:

 - Identification of the acquirer